 As always in Checkmk, this rule also needs to have a unique ID and a title.
 The title of the rule not only has a documentation function, but will later also be visible as the name of the node this rule creates:

 The next box is named Child Node Generation, and is the most important.
-Here you specify which objects in this node should be summarised.
+Here you specify which objects in this node should be summarized.
 This can either be other BI nodes — for which you would choose a different BI rule — or be monitoring objects, i.e., hosts or services.

 For the first example select the second variant (State of a host) and create